 The European Society of International Law (ESIL), whose Secretariat is based at the EUI, is a dynamic network of researchers, scholars and practitioners in the field of international law.
 The Society’s goals are to encourage the study of international law, to foster inquiry, discussion and innovation in international law, and to promote a greater understanding of the role of international law in the world today.

-During the 16th ESIL annual conference, Professor of Public International Law at the EUI Sarah Nouwen participated in the Keynote conversation: ‘’The Politics of Global Lawmaking'' together with Professor Martii Koskenniemi.
 EUI Law Professor Neha Jain is the ESIL Board Member who acts as liaison between the EUI and ESIL.

+The Annual Conference featured several members of the EUI community.
+Professor of Public International Law at the EUI, Sarah Nouwen, participated in a fascinating keynote conversation: ‘’The Politics of Global Lawmaking'' together with Professor Martii Koskenniemi.

 François Delerue, who obtained his PhD in the EUI Department of Law in 2016, was awarded the 2021 ESIL Book Prize for his book Cyber Operations and International Law (Cambridge University Press, 2020).
 He received the award during the conference dinner at the Vasa Museum and participated in a special session of the conference dedicated to the discussion of the book.